-Review your credit profile ahead of time and see what you can do to raise your score (which can get you a better interest rate- especially if above 720).
-Request a copy of your soft credit report, start paying off credit card bills to balances below 30% of the limit if possible, and resolve any discrepancies or errors.
-Make all payments on time and do not add any new lines of credit.
+Review your credit profile ahead of time, and see what you can do to raise your score (which can get you a better interest rate).
+Request copies of all your credit reports, start paying off credit card bills and resolve any discrepancies or errors.